Olog/kafka-integration/README.md

 ## Prerequisites

-In order for this module to act as a Kafka producer, a Kafka message broker must be available on the endpoint address defined in the runtime property
+In order for this module to act as a Kafka producer, a Kafka message broker must be available on the endpoint address defined in the runtime property ``kafka.bootstrap.servers``, e.g. localhost:9092.
-"kafka.bootstrap.servers", e.g. localhost:9092.

 ## Message structure